Chen861368/Quantitative-Analysis-of-Frequency-and-Damping-Ratio-Changes-under-Stiffness-Degradation-Using-Rayle/README.md

 # Quantitative Analysis of Frequency and Damping Ratio Changes under Stiffness Degradation Using Rayleigh Damping
-This repository provides the analysis code used in the paper for numerical simulations, focusing on the impact of stiffness variations on modal parameters.
+This repository provides the implementation of numerical simulation examples from the corresponding paper, and the code will be uploaded before October 1.